“You know what we’re good at? Giving up on people”

 Young Daniel (Bartosz Bielenia) undergoes a deep spiritual transformation during his time in a juvenile detention center under the guidance of Father Tomasz (Łukasz Simlat).
 His burning wish to become a priest is unexpectedly granted when he is sent to work at the sawmill of a rural village.
-In a twist of fate, Daniel manages to convince the locals that he is the new priest, taking up his duties in the local parish that is plunged in hatred and anger after a recent tragic car accident.
+In a twist of fate, Daniel manages to convince the locals that he is the new priest, taking up his duties in the local parish, which is plunged in hatred and anger after a recent tragic car accident.
 His words of wisdom and genuine charisma begin to purge the sins of the villagers, but the past soon catches up with him, forcing the young impostor to face his own demons, too.

 Delving into the universal concepts of forgiveness, transformation, true faith and hypocrisy, this drama breaks free from the limiting spatial setting of a small south-eastern Polish community, where deep religiousness and modernity clash, leaving the people barren and scarred.
 The film aims to decode human behaviour and the nature of relationships, utilizing a creative approach that manages not to preach, but to mesmerize with its raw performances.